 For more information regarding Long Term Disability Working, please contact firstname.lastname@example.org.

-Employees (including students in the workplace) can request an ADA accommodation by following these steps:
+Employees (including student employees in the workplace) may request an ADA accommodation by following these steps:

 When all required forms have been fully completed and returned, someone in ADA and Accessibility Services will contact you.
-If you have any questions or concerns, please feel free to contact the ADA office at email@example.com.
+If you have any questions or concerns, please feel free to contact ADA & Accessibility Services at email@example.com.

 COVID-19 and the ADA